Invergordon F.C.

-Invergordon Football Club are a senior football club from Invergordon in the Scottish Highlands.
-They compete in the North Caledonian Football League and play at the Recreation Grounds.
+Invergordon Football Club is a senior football club from Invergordon in the Scottish Highlands.
+It plays at the Recreation Grounds and currently competes in the North Caledonian Football League, and will compete in the Highland League for the first time in its history from the 2026–27 season.

 Origins

 Although the exact year the club was formed is unknown, the first mentions of an Invergordon Football Club are made in local newspapers around 1870.
 Invergordon were founder members of the Ross-shire Junior FA in 1894 and first competed for silverware for the Ross-shire Junior Cup in 1895.

 They remained regular competitors in the Ross-shire Junior ranks either side of the First World War.

 Post-war history

 Invergordon joined the North of Scotland Junior FA (later renamed to the North Caledonian League) immediately after the Second World War, winning the league championship in their first season.
 By the 1950s, they had attained full membership and have remained members of the league (with the exception of a handful of seasons) since that time.

 In June 2022, following their North Caledonian League victory, it was announced that they would be making their debut appearance in the Scottish Cup preliminary round, being the first North Caledonian League side other than Golspie Sutherland to get the chance to participate in the trophy, losing 5–1 at the Global Energy Stadium to Newtongrange Star.

+In February 2026, following their league title win, and with ground improvements underway, Invergordon officially applied to join the Highland League, as no other club feeder league side is eligible for promotion (other than Golspie Sutherland), and Brechin City moving to the Lowland League East for the 2026–27 season, regardless of final positioning, leaving the Highland League with only 17 teams, or 16 should the title winners gain promotion into the SPFL.
+In March 2026, they were officially granted an SFA Entry licence, making the club eligible for the Highland League Playoff.
+On 2 April 2026, Invergordon were officially invited to join the Highland League.